How to Hide Your Phone Number in WhatsApp

 While Voice and Talkatone are our top two picks because of their lack of cost and ease of use, if you’re looking for an app with a bit more functionality beyond simple calls and texts, or an app with the ability to create more than one number incredibly easy, check out these applications:

-Make sure you keep either the Google Voice app on your iPhone or Android device to view the confirmation SMS message WhatsApp sends during an account creation, or keep voice.google.com open on your computer’s browser.
+Make sure you keep the Google Voice app open on your phone or keep the website open on your desktop to view the confirmation SMS message WhatsApp sends during account creation, or keep voice.google.com open on your computer’s browser.

 Setting Up a New WhatsApp Account

 Alright, once you’re armed with your new number from any of the services we outlined above, you’re ready to begin setting up a new WhatsApp account.
-Alternatively, you can attempt to change the phone number on your current WhatsApp account if you don’t want to lose your conversations.
-We’ll explain that further down in this guide, so if you’d like to try that step first, skip down to that section below.
-Also, we’re using the Android version of WhatsApp to test out this service; your mileage may vary on iOS or other operating systems.
+For this article, we’re using the Android version of WhatsApp to test out this service.

 Start by logging out of your WhatsApp account completely.
-Alternatively, you can uninstall the application and reinstall from the App Store or Play Store to guarantee a fresh install.
 Once you’ve reached the login screen for WhatsApp, WhatsApp will ask for your phone number to register your account and verify your device.
-Instead of entering your current phone number, enter the secondary number you created through Google Voice or Talkatone (or the alternative you chose above).
+Instead of entering your current phone number, enter the secondary number you created through Google Voice (or the alternative you chose).

 Hit the “Next” icon, and WhatsApp will alert you to the number they’re going to verify.
-Make sure you entered your number correctly; once you’ve ensured the correct number has been entered into your device, hit “OK” to continue to the next step.
+Make sure you entered your number correctly and hit “OK” to continue to the next step.

 If you’re ready to change your WhatsApp number to a more private phone number, here’s how to do it.
 Once again, the steps below are using the Android version of the application, though iOS users should be able to follow similar steps on their own platform.

-At the bottom of this screen should be your phone number used to sign up for the service.
+At the bottom of this screen, you should see your phone number that you used to sign up for the service.
 Tap on your phone number to open a prompt that allows you to edit your number.
 At the top of the display, tap on the “Next” icon, then enter your current phone number into the “Old Phone Number” field.

 - Enter your current account phone number in the top box

-- Enter your Google Voice, etc number in the bottom box
+- Enter your Google Voice number in the bottom box

 - Tap DONE to save and verify the new phone number.